HNNewShowAskJobs

 I believe we live in hyper-optimized times.
 We are at the stage of capitalism where every single crumb is accounted for, every single blueberry on a muffin is tallied, and it's taking the joy out of life and of society.

 Even McDonald's is affected.
 It seemed a lot more joyful when I was younger and it was certainly more staffed.
-People are managing to create community out of a spaces that is getting more and more sterile, transactional, and minimalist.
+People are managing to create community out of a spaces that are getting more and more sterile, transactional, and minimalist.

 When I was quite young (maybe 5-9) my family did a lot of trips to the U.S. for my dad’s IBM server training stuff.
 Something that made me anxious was the border crossing because my dad got all serious and told us to be quiet and it felt intimidating.